talmobi/tor-request/README.md

 ```

 ## (Optional) Configuring Tor, enabling the ControlPort
+You need to enable the Tor ControlPort if you want to programmatically refresh the Tor session (i.e., get a new proxy IP address) without restarting your Tor client.

 Configure tor by editing the torrc file usually located at /etc/tor/torrc or /lib/etc/tor/torrc or ~/.torrc - Alternatively you can supply the path yourself with the **--default-torrc PATH** command line argument.
 See [Tor Command-Line Options](https://www.torproject.org/docs/tor-manual.html.en)

 ```bash